 - Field Surveying: Carrying advanced multispectral and LiDAR sensors to gather detailed data on crop health and soil conditions over hundreds of acres in a single flight.

 “The efficiency gains are undeniable,” states agricultural tech expert Dr. Eleanor Vance.
 “A large agricultural drone can cover in one hour what might take a ground crew an entire day, all while applying inputs with pinpoint accuracy.
-It’s a game-changer for sustainable farming.”
+It’s a major upgrade for sustainable farming.”

 Industrial Inspection and Surveying